marina601/discover-malta/README.md

 -	Shop page which will allow the business owner to earn affiliate income
 -	Client profile page, where the vendor of the trip will be able to see all their trips
--	Check the availability of the trips
--	Check the bookings for a specific date
--	Maybe even print their schedule for the date of the trip, with booking reference numbers, number of people and full names of attendies.
--	Booking form, should have a textarea element where the user is able to add notes to their booking and the vendor will be able to see them
+-	Checkout page, should have a textarea element where the user is able to add notes to their booking and the vendor will be    able to see them
--	Weather API
--	Google Maps API
 -	Privacy Policy
+-   Google map route overview for each trip on the trip_detail page
+-   Weather API to let the user check the weather when they are booking a trip
+-   Give the user option to login with their social media accounts
+-   About Page
+-   Fuctionality to give a specific trip the number of tickets available for a specific day.
+-   Set specific days for a trip to be available
+-   Implement last-minute category functionality, which would work on the condition whether a provider would like to sell more tickets on a specific day and give the user a specific % of the discount.
+-   Subscrition to a newsletter, where the user will be able to recieve an email with weekly offers
+-   Availability for user to add tickets to their personal calendar